 Conclusions

-Local air pollution problems need to be resolved here and now.
+Local air quality problems need to be resolved here and now.
 Local governments need to take action – install monitoring systems, analyze the data and finally introduce programs tailored to these issues.
 If not, we will face a gloomy future.